Genetically modified tree: Herbicide tolerance

 FuturaGene developed and obtained approval in Brazil for the commercial use of genetically modified eucalyptus tolerant to the herbicide glyphosate.
 These GM events received the cp4-epsps gene, which expresses a version of the enzyme 5-enolpyruvylshikimate-3-phosphate synthase (EPSPS), associated with the synthesis of the essential amino acids phenylalanine, tyrosine, and tryptophan, from the CP4 strain of the bacterium Agrobacterium tumefaciens, which is not inhibited by glyphosate.

 Current uses

 Poplars in China

 In 2002 China's State Forestry Administration approved GM poplar trees for commercial use.
 Subsequently, 1.4 million Bt (insecticide) producing GM poplars were planted in China.
 They were planted both for their wood and as part of China's 'Green Wall' project, which aims to impede desertification.
 Reports indicate that the GM poplars have spread beyond the area of original planting and that contamination of native poplars with the Bt gene is occurring.
 There is concern with these developments, particularly because the pesticide producing trait may impart a positive selective advantage on the poplar, allowing it a high level of invasiveness.

-Living Carbon in the United States

-Living Carbon, an American biotechnology company founded in 2019, has developed genetically engineered hybrid poplar trees aimed at enhancing carbon sequestration.
-These trees have been modified to improve photosynthetic efficiency, enabling them to capture more carbon dioxide (CO_{2}) and produce greater woody biomass than conventional trees.
-Living Carbon’s mission is to leverage technology to combat climate change while promoting biodiversity and restoring degraded ecosystems.

-Development and deployment

-Living Carbon’s genetically modified trees were first planted in a bottomland forest in Georgia, USA, in February 2023.
-Early field trials indicated that these trees achieved a 53% increase in above-ground biomass compared to control groups, enabling them to absorb 27% more carbon.
-The company generates revenue by selling carbon credits derived from these forests to individuals and businesses seeking to offset greenhouse gas emissions.

-Benefits and potential

-Supporters of Living Carbon’s approach highlight its potential to contribute to global climate solutions, particularly if deployed on a large scale.
-The modified trees are targeted for use in afforestation and reforestation projects on degraded land, where they can aid in carbon capture and ecosystem restoration without displacing native species.
-These projects also aim to enhance biodiversity while addressing environmental degradation.

-Controversies and challenges

-The deployment of genetically modified trees has been met with skepticism.
-Critics, including some forestry and genetic experts, question whether the trees will meet carbon absorption expectations outside controlled laboratory settings.
-Concerns have also been raised about the potential ecological risks, such as the unintended spread of genetically modified traits to wild tree populations, which could disrupt native ecosystems.

-Maddie Hall, co-founder of Living Carbon, has addressed these concerns, emphasizing the urgency of climate action and the limitations of waiting for natural evolutionary processes to improve tree resilience.
-However, experts note that achieving success in lab or greenhouse trials does not guarantee similar outcomes in complex, natural environments.